 - Mental health disorders – People who struggle with mental health disorders, such as depression, anxiety, or schizophrenia, are more likely to develop an addiction.

-Last year, 5.5 million youth and young adults had Marijuana Use Disorder in the United States.
+Last year, 5.5 million youth and young adults had a cannabis use disorder in the United States.
 Idaho ranks 29th for marijuana use.
 According to the Idaho Office of Drug Policy, in the past year, 15.9% of individuals ages 12 and older used marijuana.

 While that is a high percentage, it is lower than the national average of 17.7%.
 As a result, 1 in 6 young adults who use marijuana become addicted to the drug or develop a marijuana use disorder.